Below you can find a complete list of types of animals in Germany. We currently track 314 animals in Germany and are adding more every day!

 - Smooth snake – Smooth snakes come in a variety of patterns but are most commonly brown, grey, or red with dorsal dark spots.

-- Dice snake – These snakes are distinguishable by their brightly coloured underbellies of yellow or orange dotted with black.
+- Dice snake – These snakes are distinguishable by their brightly colored underbellies of yellow or orange dotted with black.

 - Common European adder (venomous) – Widespread throughout Europe, these snakes are found in many colors and pattern variations.
 European adders rarely bite and only when provoked or disturbed.